polca/premise/docs/user_guide/external-scenarios.rst

     ndb.update("external")

-Of course, if you wish your database to also integrate the projections of the global IAM model, you can run the function **ndb.update()**.
+To apply all default updates, including the IAM projections and external scenarios, call **ndb.update()**.

 .. code-block:: python